voostindie/sprox/README.markdown

 The amount of memory used during a processing run depends on your controllers.
 The more results you produce and the more parameters you inject, the more data Sprox needs to collect.
 So it's basically up to you!

 Truth be told, Sprox hasn't been subjected to intensive load and stress testing yet.
-That's on the wishlist.
+That's on the wish list.

 ### Security